-CURRENT REQUIREMENTS PROPOSED REFORMS COMMENTS 2.4 Streamline Local Laws Local laws are required to be reviewed every eight years.
+CURRENT REQUIREMENTS PROPOSED REFORMS COMMENTS 2.4 Streamline Local Laws 2.4 Streamline Local Laws Local laws are required to be reviewed every eight years.
 The review of local laws (especially when they are standard) has been identified as a burden for the sector.
-Inconsistency between local laws is frustrating for residents and business stakeholders. by the local government every 15 years.
-Agree 2.5 Simplifying Approvals for Small Business and Community Events Inconsistency between local laws and approvals processes for events, street activation, and initiatives by local businesses is frustrating for business and local communities.
+Inconsistency between local laws is frustrating for residents and business stakeholders.
+It is proposed that local laws would only need to be reviewed by the local government every 15 years.
+Local laws not reviewed in the timeframe would lapse, meaning that old laws will be automatically removed and no longer applicable.
+Local governments adopting Model Local Laws will have reduced advertising requirements.
+Agree in principle.
+However, Local Laws which set and include fines, penalties etc cannot account for the devaluation of currency over time unless they are frequently revised i.e. the Law which has a schedule of fines gazetted in yr2022 will over time be diminished until the Law is revised in say yr2035.
+This needs to be addressed without the need to amend the local laws on a frequent basis.
+2.5 Simplifying Approvals for Small Business and Community Events Inconsistency between local laws and approvals processes for events, street activation, and initiatives by local businesses is frustrating for business and local communities.
 Proposed reforms would introduce greater consistency for approvals for: alfresco and outdoor dining minor small business signage rules running community events.
-Agree 2.6 Standardised Meeting Procedures, Includ ing Public Question Time Local governments currently prepare individual standing order local laws.
+Do not agree.
+This is best left to the discretion of the Council / Local Government.
+This should be below the level of interest of the Minister / Department.
+2.6 Standardised Meeting Procedures, Includi ng Public Question Time Local governments currently prepare individual standing order local laws.
 The Local Government Act 1995 and regulations require local governments to allocate time at meetings for questions from the public.
 Inconsistency among the meeting procedures between local governments is a common source of complaints.
 To provide greater clarity for ratepayers and applicants for decisions made by council, it is proposed that the meeting procedures and standing orders for all local government meetings, including for public question time, are standardised across the State.
 Regulations would introduce standard requirements for public question time, and the procedures for meetings generally.
-Members of the public across all local governments would have the same opportunities to address council and ask questions.
-Agree
+Agree in principle.
+However, wish to have further commentary when further details are provided.

-CURRENT REQUIREMENTS PROPOSED REFORMS COMMENTS 2.7 Regional Subsidiaries Initiatives by multiple local governments may be managed through formal Regional Councils, or through less formal "organisations of councils", such as NEWROC and WESROC.
+CURRENT REQUIREMENTS PROPOSED REFORMS COMMENTS Members of the public across all local governments would have the same opportunities to address council and ask questions.
+2.7 Regional Subsidiaries Initiatives by multiple local governments may be managed through formal Regional Councils, or through less formal "organisations of councils", such as NEWROC and WESROC.
 These initiatives typically have to be managed by a lead local government.
 In 2016-17, provisions were introduced to allow for the formation of Regional Subsidiaries.
 Regional Subsidiaries can be formed in line with the Local Government (Regional Subsidiaries) Regulations 2017.
-So far, no Regional Subsidiary has been formed. can be best established to: Enable Regional Subsidiaries to provide a clear and defined public benefit for people within member local governments Provide for flexibility and innovation while ensuring appropriate transparency and accountability of ratepayer funds Where appropriate, facilitate financing of initiatives by Regional Subsidiaries within a reasonable and defined Agree
+So far, no Regional Subsidiary has been formed. can be best established to: Enable Regional Subsidiaries to provide a clear and defined public benefit for people within member local governments Provide for flexibility and innovation while ensuring appropriate transparency and accountability of ratepayer funds Where appropriate, facilitate financing of initiatives by Regional Subsidiaries within a reasonable and defined No comment.